 When successful, malware attacks can cause lengthy downtimes translating to unproductive, unprofitable hours.
-In worst-case scenarios, they damage hardware and physical infrastructure, putting employees’ and customers’ safety at risk.
+In worst-case scenarios, they damage hardware and physical infrastructure, risking employees’ and customers’ safety.

 Social engineering is a manipulative attack that plays on emotions and exploits oversight to steal data, access a network or sabotage a business by damaging its IT infrastructure.
-Successful attacks can lead to massive financial losses, a damaged reputation and expensive lawsuits from compromised customers and business partners.
 Phishing is a prime example of social engineering.
+Successful attacks can lead to massive financial losses, a damaged reputation, and expensive lawsuits from compromised customers and business partners.

 Hackers fool victims into disclosing sensitive information or providing access to restricted systems.
 They may pose as an authoritative figure and persuade victims to download and install malware-ridden software or click on an infected website.

-Hackers can obtain login credentials using any or all of the strategies mentioned above.
-Undetected credential stuffing could give hackers limitless and lifelong access to business systems and data, so it’s crucial for businesses to take preventive measures against it.
+Hackers can obtain login credentials using any or all of the abovementioned strategies.
+Undetected credential stuffing could give hackers limitless and lifelong access to business systems and data, so businesses must take preventive measures against it.